agentsea/toolfuse/README.md

 ### Function Calling

-Now we can use this tool with an agent such as openai function calling
+Use a tool with OpenAI function calling

 ```python
 from openai import OpenAI